njmcode/ggj-2017/README.md

  * *Screen* is the view seen by the player(s) issuing guidance and instructions.

 Once `make run` has finished, *Screen* will be available from `localhost:5005`.

+`nodemon` is used to watch any changes in the `js` directory and rebuild/restart the Node server accordingly.